Kronprinsessegade 38: 1840s

-1845 census

 The property was again home to five households at the 1845 census.
-Christ.Fr.Christiani, a krigsråd on paid leave from Generalstaben, resided on the first floor with his wife Helene Cath.Colding, their 25-year-old daughter Sophie Charl.Emilie and one maid.
+Christ.
+Fr.
+Christiani, a krigsråd on paid leave from Generalstaben, resided on the first floor with his wife Helene Cath.
+Colding, their 25-year-old daughter Sophie Charlottle Emilie, and one maid.
 Carl Georg Andræ, a captain in Generalstaben, resided on the second floor with his wife Hansine Pauline Schack, their two children (aged one and two) and two maids.
-Adolf Frederik Bergsøe, a jurist at the University of Copenhagen, resided on the third floor with his wife Christiane Marie Seidelin and one maid.
-Ludvig Stepan Kellner, a cotain in the Engineering Corps, resided on the fourth floor with his wife Augusta Sophie Elisab.Kellner (née Zuber), their six children (aged two to 11), his sister Sophie Elisabeth Christiane Kellner, his wife's sister Anna Frederikke Theresia Harriett Zuber and two maids.
+Adolf Frederik Bergsøe, a jurist at the University of Copenhagen, resided on the third floor with his wife Christiane Marie Seidelin, and one maid.
+Ludvig Stepan Kellner, a captain in the Engineering Corps, resided on the fourth floor with his wife Augusta Sophie Elisab.
+Kellner (née Zuber), their six children (aged two to 11), his sister Sophie Elisabeth Christiane Kellner, his wife's sister Anna Frederikke Theresia Harriett Zuber, and two maids.
 Jens Lauritzen Lohr, a grocer (urtelræmmer), resided on the ground floor with his wife Christiane Lohr, two male servants and one maid.

-Later history

 The mathematician and later politician C. G. Andræ (1812–1893) lived in the building from 1843 to 1846.
 Natalie Zahle, founder of N. Zahle's School, lived in the building from 1852 to 1856.
 The painter Vilhelm Rosenstand lived on the second floor in 1891–1892.